The Selwyn river has long been a distinctive feature of the Canterbury region’s acclaimed natural landscape.

 Between 1977 and 2006, the total eel catch (in tonnes) decreased from over 800 to less than 150.

 Since the 1980’s trout spawning areas have reduced in size by an estimated 90%

 However, the good news is that restorative measures are underway to address these concerns.

-It is now a matter of allowing these processes time to develop and produce results, hopefully with the outcome of someday restoring the Selwyn to its former state.
+It is now a matter of allowing these processes time to develop and produce results, hopefully with the outcome of someday restoring the Selwyn, and the Te Waihora catchment at large, to its former state.